-If you’d like to help your baby to sleep through the night, or for longer stretched, and take good naps, have a look at my blogs below.
+If you’d like to help your baby to sleep through the night, or for longer stretches, and take good naps, have a look at my blogs below.

 As a baby sleep consultant, something that I get asked a lot, is “will white noise help baby sleep better”?
 And the answer is yes, it can!